Loender/discord-bot/README.md

 ## ✨ Features

 ### 💬 Message Commands
-- `give me a cat`: Returns a random cat image (Cat API integration).
-- `*bot-mention* <any message>`: Enables you to communicate with the bot directly (DeepSeek API integration).
+- `*bot-mention* <any message>`: Enables you to communicate with the bot via self-hosted AI Agent.
+You can ask the bot to do something directly without having to write commands (play music, show pictures of space or cats, and other fun features!)
 - `league of legends`: Any mention of League of Legends results in a ban. (lol)
-- `go make a mess`: Urges the bot to join your voice channel, and play a random sound from local soundboard.

 ### 🛠 Slash Commands